 He learned against the hood, and glanced up at me.
 I was slightly taller than him.

 “Well,” he sighed.
 “Our story could start when my brothers and I were placed on the Orphan Train back at the turn of the century.
 Our story could start in a Brooklyn alleyway.
 Our story could start when Millen went to Sicily to be baptized.
-Our story could start when Catrina pulled on her fur coat, and raced down to the train station that winter’s day back in nineteen-oh-four to meet her husband for lunch.
-Our story could start at the end of the Civil War when our then twelve-year-old grandfather’s older brother went missing.
+Our story could start when Catrina pulled on her fur coat, and raced down to the train station that winter’s day back in 1904 to meet her husband for lunch.
+Our story could start at the end of the Civil War when our then sixteen-year-old grandfather’s older brother went missing.
 Our story could start when I was a depressed freshman in college and almost killed myself.
 But, we all like to think that our story started that Christmas morning when my brothers and I nervously crept down the stairs for breakfast.
 That was the day our lives officially changed.”

 I stared hard at my uncle.
 Orphan Train, alleyway, Civil War, disappeared and suicide all swam through my mind.
 I was at a daze.
 Uncle Theodore could sense and see my confusion.